-Allowance for doubtful receivables: The Organization determines its allowance for doubtful accounts for other receivables based on specific identification of uncollectible accounts and its historical collection experience.
-At December 31, 2022 and 2021, management has recorded an allowance of \$1,550,452 and \$1,926, respectively.
+Allowance for credit losses on other receivables: The Organization determines its allowance for credit losses for other receivables based on specific identification of uncollectible accounts, forward looking viability, and its historical collection experience.
+At December 31, 2023 and 2022, management has recorded an allowance of \$1,550,144 and \$1,550,452, respectively.